dmlevi/music_player/README.md

 music_player
 ============

-Designed a music player using Sketch and then built it in pure HTML and CSS
+I wanted to try out Sketch and Designed a music player.
+Then I built it in pure HTML and CSS while using icon fonts.